We offer fees-free media training workshops for Māori researchers. Apply below.

 - Two-day workshop

-- Entry is by selection, established and emerging Māori researchers from all fields are welcome to apply
+- Established and emerging Māori researchers from all fields are welcome to apply

 - Limit of 12 per workshop

 Ideally suited for researchers with previous media experience seeking further development of their skills, and beginners anticipating media interest in their work.

 “This two-day workshop was a very informative and eye-opening introduction to the challenges and opportunities that the media can offer academics across a range of disciplines.
 It was intensive, practical, and thought-provoking.
 I highly recommend this workshop, especially for emerging Māori academics who are likely to be called upon by the media for comment or to balance the debate in their respective disciplines.”

 – Dr Armon Tamatea (Rongowhakaata; Te Aitanga-A-Mahaki), Senior Lecturer, School of Psychology, University of Waikato